Improbable Stage Company

-Every BOX has six sides, twelve edges, and eight corners.
+Every BOX has six sides, remedy twelve edges, discount and eight corners.
 It is consistent.
 It is what’s expected.
 It does not change.
 We often make ourselves slaves to finite expectations.
 When does our BOX become a prison?

 Told predominantly through movement, this theater piece contemplates the safety, the comfort, and the joy of the BOX we know, all the while asking us to consider the possibilities that can arise when one is willing to step outside of that with which we are familiar and perhaps love more than anything else, in order to experience or perchance even to create something new.

 Are you intrepid, or are you content with the finite definition of happiness and success that our social order dictates?
 Find out as you take this theatrical journey exploring a life lived inside and outside the BOX.

 BOX made its debut at the 2009 Edinburgh Festival Fringe. “. . . thought provoking, innovative, interesting . . . not for traditionalists.” – broadwaybaby.com

 May 27 @ 7:30pm

 May 29 @ 3pm

 May 29 @ 7:30pm